 SHORTER BIO

-Nadia Alexis, is a poet, writer, and photographer born to Haitian immigrants in Harlem.
-She is the author of the hybrid poetry and photography collection, Beyond the Watershed, which was also a finalist for the 2022 Ghost Peach Press Prize in Poetry.
+Nadia Alexis is a poet, writer, and photographer born to Haitian immigrants in Harlem.
+She is the author of the hybrid poetry and photography collection, Beyond the Watershed, which was a finalist for the 2026 Nossrat Yassini Poetry Prize, longlisted for the 2025 Maya Angelou Book Award, and a finalist for the 2022 Ghost Peach Press Prize in Poetry.
+She has been named one of Poets & Writers Magazine’s 2026 Ten Best Debut Poets.

 (shorter bio available upon request)